AdaCore/gnatstudio/docs/users_guide/extending.rst

   .. highlight:: python

-  Each error is of the class :func:`CodefixError`, which has one important method, :func:`fix`, allowing you to perform an automatic correction of that error.
+  Each error is of the class :class:`CodefixError`, which has one important method, :func:`fix`, allowing you to perform an automatic correction of that error.
 The list of possible fixes is retrieved through :func:`possible_fixes`::